 6 - 7

-Plant all year round in a mixture of fibrous soil, dry leaves and sand at the bottom - no peat, it is a protected resource.
+Plant in March your Calathea in a mixture of fibrous soil, dry leaves with a layer of sand at the bottom - no peat, it is a protected resource.

-Find a pot of at least three liters with a cup, and place it in a damp place, not bright but without direct sun, between 17 and 21 ° C.
+Find it a pot of at least three liters with a cup, and place it in a damp, not too bright, between 17 and 21 ° C.

 In dry weather, spray your plant with soft water, clean the dust on the leaves: it will be all the more beautiful and you will protect it from red spiders - its main enemy!